Find Grad Schools

 Doctor’s Degrees in Physical Science

 A doctor's degree in physical sciences is offered at 4 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 9% were students from an underrepresented racial-ethnic group.
-Also, 81.8% of physical sciences graduates were international students.
+Approximately 53% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 66.7% of physical sciences graduates were international students.

 Education Levels of Physical Sciences Majors